Best AI Tools for Data Analysis & Visualization (2026)

 Key capabilities:

-- Analyze massive datasets without chunking
+• Analyze massive datasets without chunking (1M token window)

-- Strong at identifying patterns and anomalies
+• Strong at identifying patterns, anomalies, and causal relationships

-Pricing: Free tier (Sonnet 4.5); Opus 4.6 requires paid plan
+Pricing: Free tier (Sonnet 4.6); Pro plan required for Opus 4.6 and extended thinking

 Learn more about Claude